vgangaprasad/Data_Modeling_PostgreSQL/README.md

 2. The table features the timestamp of each song play broken down into individual units of time in columns

-Table schema;
+**Table schema**

-time TIMESTAMP,
+time TIMESTAMP
-hour INT,
+hour INT
-day INT,
+day INT
-week INT,
+week INT
-month INT,
+month INT
-year INT,
+year INT
 weekday INT